SteeltoeOSS/Documentation/api/v2/management/health.md

-### Health
+# Health

-The Steeltoe Health management endpoint can be used to check and return the status of your running application.
+The Steeltoe health management endpoint can be used to check and return the status of your running application.
 It can often be used by monitoring software to alert someone if a production system goes down.
 The information exposed by the `health` endpoint depends on the `management:endpoints:health:showdetails` property which can be configured with one of the following values:

 |Name|Description|
 |---|---|